camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/dual-region.md

 HOST2=$(kubectl --context $CLUSTER_2 -n kube-system get svc across-cluster-dns-tcp -o jsonpath="{.status.loadBalancer.ingress[0].hostname}" | cut -d - -f 1)
 ```

-The following will print the IP addresses of the internal load-balancer in each cluster, which you will use to configure the opposite cluster for DNS resolving.
+The following will print the IP addresses of the internal load-balancer in each cluster, which you will use to configure the opposite cluster for DNS resolving:

 ```bash
 # gives you the IPs from region London that need to be configured in Paris